SLUGIS/osm_visualization/README.md

 #### Get a background PNG File:

 In this case we need a satellite image.
-We use Eric Fischer's project [tile-stitch](https://github.com/ericfischer/tile-stitch), cloning in your machine an run:
+We use Eric Fischer's project [tile-stitch](https://github.com/ericfischer/tile-stitch), clone to your machine and run.

-`~/tile-stitch$ ./stitch -o sf.png -- 37.6787  -122.5171 37.8270 -122.3338 13 http://a.tiles.mapbox.com/v3/openstreetmap.map-4wvf9l0l/{z}/{x}/{y}.png`

-Then we check the size of the image: in my case it's:  "width":1068, "height":1093
+Then we check the size of the image: in my case it's:  "width":5462, "height":3205

 #### Create a project in Tilemill: